-I would like to mention the assistance of Rocky Hamilton, of the Triumph Owners Club in Christchurch, New Zealand, for kick-starting me on this project and providing some of the clocks I have used for photographs here and, in some cases, to refresh my memory as to the repair process.
-(He may never be forgiven!)
+I would like to mention the assistance of Rocky Hamilton, of the Triumph Owners Club in Christchurch, New Zealand, for kick-starting me on this project and providing some of the clocks I have used for photographs here.
+I also want to acknowledge Roger Lusby of Richmond, New Zealand for introducing the earlier, electrically wound, Smiths car clocks to my attention.

-1. ELECTRIC CAR CLOCKS OPERATION:
+2. ELECTRIC/ELECTRONIC CAR CLOCKS OPERATION: